zzz6519003/substrate-how-to-guides/how-to-substrate/docs/02-pallet-design/storage-value-struct.md

 ---
 sidebar_position: 1
-keywords:
-    - pallet design
-    - intermediate
-    - runtime engineering
+keywords: pallet design, intermediate, runtime engineering
 ---

 # Create and use a struct in storage